SolarArbiter/solarforecastarbiter-core/docs/source/reference-observations.rst

 Network Handlers
 ****************
-Network Handlers are network specific modules that implement the following funtions.
+Network Handlers are network specific modules that implement a handful of functions such that they share a common interface.
 See :py:mod:`solarforecastarbiter.io.reference_observations.surfrad` for an example.

+Required network handler functions:

 * `initialize_site_observations(api, site)`
    Create an observation at the site for each variable available from the